Trade: Fair trade

 The "fair trade" movement, also known as the "trade justice" movement, promotes the use of labour, environmental and social standards for the production of goods, particularly those exported from the Third and Second Worlds to the First World.
 Such ideas have also sparked a debate on whether trade itself should be codified as a human right.

 Importing firms voluntarily adhere to fair trade standards or governments may enforce them through a combination of employment and commercial law.
 Proposed and practiced fair trade policies vary widely, ranging from the common prohibition of goods made using slave labour to minimum price support schemes such as those for coffee in the 1980s.
 Non-governmental organizations also play a role in promoting fair trade standards by serving as independent monitors of compliance with labeling requirements.
-As such, it is a form of Protectionism.